-For 87 years the Social Security program has been protecting Americans against the loss of income due to retirement, death or disability.
-Over 178 million workers and their families are covered by their contributions to Social Security, and more than 65 million Americans currently receive Social Security benefits.
+For 89 years the Social Security program has been protecting Americans against the loss of income due to retirement, death or disability.
+About 183 million workers and their families were covered by their contributions to Social Security in 2023, and almost 68 million Americans received Social Security benefits.

 Social Security is an enormously successful program which is essential to the retirement security of the vast majority of Americans.
-Social Security is the single largest source of retirement income.
-About 62 percent of Social Security beneficiaries receive over half their income from Social Security.
-For over 20 percent of retirees, Social Security is their only source of income.
-Without Social Security, over 40 percent of the elderly would fall into poverty.
+For many, Social Security is their single largest source of retirement income.
+Overall, Social Security benefits represent about 30 percent of the income of people over age 65.
+Among beneficiaries age 65 and older, 37 percent of men and 42 percent of women receive 50 percent or more of their income from Social Security.
+Additionally, 12 percent of men and 15 percent of women rely on Social Security for 90 percent or more of their income.
+According to the Census Bureau, Social Security was the ONLY source of income for 28 percent of adult recipients in 2021.
+Without Social Security, almost 40 percent of the elderly would fall into poverty.
 Social Security provides a sound, basic income that lasts as long as you live.

 Despite Social Security’s continuing successes, the program is under attack by those who would like to privatize it.
 Some young workers are intrigued by the idea of diverting their payroll taxes into Wall Street accounts.
 Proponents of privatization promise ownership of accounts and big investment returns.
 They argue that Social Security is in a deep and immediate financial crisis that cannot be resolved without dismantling it and converting it into a system of market-based individual investment.
 To support their arguments, proponents of privatization have used misleading arguments about the nature of Social Security, the crisis facing it, and the value of converting Social Security to private investment accounts.
 Here are some of the myths and realities surrounding the Social Security debate.